-What we always carry with us: Lip balm with SPF, sunscreen, energy bar, cell phone, cash and neck gaiter if we’re not already wearing it.
+- What we always carry with us: Lip balm with SPF, sunscreen, energy bar, collapsible water bottle, cell phone, cash and neck gaiter if we’re not already wearing it.
 You’ve got lots of pockets in those parkas & pants – use ‘em!

-Apres ski: In Lionshead, Garfinkel’s deck is THE place to be.
+- Apres ski: In Lionshead, Garfinkel’s deck is THE place to be.
 In Vail Village, hit the Red Lion for the legendary musical entertainment.
-If you are looking for something a little more refined, the Vail Chophouse in Lionshead offers a free champagne toast at 3:30pm each day.
+And don’t miss town-wide Vail Apres celebrations and specials at 4pm each day!

 - One more “out of the box” lunch suggestion: If you don’t mind a little effort, head to Belle’s Camp in Blue Sky Basin on a sunny day.
 Free grills are available, so bring a backpack full of burgers. brats, drinks, etc. and enjoy the scene!